High tea party

 What to Wear

-This category is entirely optional but kind of essential if you think about it!
-Contradicting, I know!
+This category is entirely optional but fun!
 You can have your guests dress up to match your theme, or simply dress nice as if for a fancy restaurant, or have everyone bring parasols, wears gloves, and cute “fascinator” hats.

 If you decide to dress to the theme, check out your local thrift stores for outfits you can put together.
 You can also check costume rental outlets, or, if you are craftily inclined, sew your outfit.
 Also, garage sales are a great place to look for used gloves and fancy umbrellas and hats.
 For those who want something fresh and new, try shopping at Amazon.com, or Walmart.com.

 There you have it!
-A detailed list on how to make your very own high tea party!
+8 easy steps to making your very own high tea party!
 Just remember to make it your own and have jolly good fun with it!
-Want to look at our last year’s post which includes full course meals as well as bonus content?
-Check out the Bridgerton tea party for more content!

 This post was all about making your very own high tea party